-Our specialists shine a spotlight on the more unusual experiences they’ve enjoyed, many focusing on less obvious wine-growing areas, which we think are just as enticing (not to mention less crowded).
+Let’s shine a spotlight on the more unusual experiences we’ve enjoyed, many focusing on less obvious wine-growing areas, which we think are just as enticing (not to mention less crowded).

-In the morning, the neat rows of vines that lace the valley floor are often blanched in fog, which burns off as the heat rises.
-It’s a climate that results in a longer-than-average growing season, helping to create ideal conditions for intense sauvignon blanc, chardonnay and pinot noir.
+In the morning, the neat rows of vines that lace the valley floor are often blanched in fog, that burns off as the heat rises.
+The climate results in a longer-than-average growing season, helping to create ideal conditions for intense sauvignon blanc, chardonnay and pinot noir.

 The tasting room is airy, smart and contemporary, decked in natural woods.
-You could opt, as I did, for a tasting of all RE’s various fusions, accompanied by a platter of local meats and cheeses, as well as the estate’s homemade balsamic vinegar.
-But on my next visit, I plan to indulge in the four-course tasting lunch.
-You eat at a private table in the blissfully cool cellar, surrounded by wine fermenting in a jumble of terracotta amphora.
+You could opt for a tasting of all RE’s various fusions, accompanied by a platter of local meats and cheeses, as well as the estate’s homemade balsamic vinegar.
+Or, you could indulge in the four-course tasting lunch at a private table in the blissfully cool cellar, surrounded by wine fermenting in a jumble of terracotta amphora.

 Camping at Rymill and Lake Breeze wineries, South Australia

-It was a good decision.
-The owners set me up with a hamper of local cheeses, meats, breads, pâté and a fine cabernet sauvignon, their star wine (and one I’m particularly fond of).
-Then I sat in total privacy among the vines — only one campervan is permitted per night — munching and sipping away as I watched the sunset.
+The owners can set you up with a hamper of local cheeses, meats, breads, pâté and a fine cabernet sauvignon, their star wine (and one I’m particularly fond of).
+You’ll sit in total privacy among the vines — only one campervan is permitted per night — munching and sipping away as you watch the sunset.